 Day 12

-Optional in the afternoon will be a visit of La Rosa Vineyards and wineries.
+An afternoon optional is to visit La Rosa Vineyards and wineries.
 Special Wine testing of mountain wines

 Day 13